danielsaidi/TagKit/README.md

 pod TagKit
 ```

-If you prefer not having external dependencies, you can also just copy the source code into your app.
+If you prefer to not have external dependencies, you can also just copy the source code into your app.